Cray-HPE/docs-csm/install/configure_aruba_aggregation_switch.md

-# Aruba Aggregation switch configuration
+# Configure Aruba Aggregation Switch

 This page describes how aruba aggregation switches are configured and will show users how to validate configuration.